satra124/emco-base-test/examples/dtc/service_discovery/Example_service_discovery.md

 Install the Kubernetes edge cluster and make sure it supports network policy.
 Note down the kubeconfig for the edge cluster which is required later during configuration.

 ## Testing scenarios
+NOTE: Public cloud scenarios are experimental and are not tested with public clouds

 (a) communication between two private clusters (logical cloud level 0)